nathyong/libmu-hs-core/README.txt

-to use, compile using cabal.
+to use, edit Makefile and change

-cabal configure
+JAVA_HOME to your java home.

+run makefile (make)

+test:
-cabal build
+cabal test

+test hello world:
+cp hello.bf dist/build/MuBF/
+cd dist/build/MuBF/
+./MuBF -f hello.bf -c --run

 the resultant MuIR binary can be called using several command line arguments:

 --file, -f file: file to compile or parse
 --output, -o file: if given, the resultant text will be written to the output file specified --parse, -p: if given, the program will only be parsed and displayed (either to stdout or output file) --check, -c: if given, the program will be type checked in MuIR format.